qdrant/docs/qdrant/v1.1.x/quantization.md

 For example, if you set the quantile to 0.99, 1% of the extreme values will be excluded.
 By adjusting the quantile, you find an optimal value that will provide the best search quality for your collection.

-- **enable rescore**: Having the original vectors available, Qdrant can re-evaluate top-k search results using the original vectors.
+- **Enable rescore**: Having the original vectors available, Qdrant can re-evaluate top-k search results using the original vectors.
 On large collections, this can improve the search quality, with just minor performance impact.

 #### Memory and speed tuning